asntech/biasaway/docs/modules.rst

 =================
 BiasAway provides user with six approaches for generating a background sequence useful to enrichment analyses.
 These backgrounds derived from mono- and di- nucleotide shuffled sequences, and genomic sequences matched to the GC content of the target data

-.. note:: BiasAway also comes with a Web App.
+.. note:: BiasAway also comes with a Web App available at http://hfaistos.uio.no:8000/.

 Mono-nucleotide shuffling